GCES-2018-2/core/README.md

 [![Rails](https://img.shields.io/badge/rails-5.0.2-blue.svg)](http://rubyonrails.org/)
 [![MIT License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](https://opensource.org/licenses/MIT)

 SIGS is a Ruby on Rails website project design for UnB (University of Brasília).
-The project aims to facilitate and automate the process of allocation of university rooms by city officials, coordinators and other stakeholders.
+The project aims to facilitate and automate the process of allocation of University rooms by city officials, coordinators and other stakeholders.

 For more informations see the [The Wiki Project](https://github.com/fga-gpp-mds/2017.1-SIGS/wiki).

 ## Features